The H. George Frederickson Award

 The 2018 PMRA Dissertation Committee has selected Information and Donations: A Study of Nonprofit Online Communication, by Dr. Huafang Li as the inaugural winner of the PMRA Best Dissertation Award.
-The award comes with a $2,000 prize.

 The committee had this to say about Dr. Li’s dissertation: